top of page

 3. Business expansion: A Trademark is an asset to the organization.
 It is a form of intellectual property, which can be rented, sold, assigned and franchised under agreements with third parties.

 4. Brand recognition: Bearing a mark of recognition increases the value of the brand.
-It attracts new customers and at the same time ensures loyalty of the existing customer base.
+It attracts new customers and at the same time ensures the loyalty of the existing customer base.

 5. Public notice: A registered trademark is publicly available in the trademark registry, which gives constructive notice to others that the trademark is registered and that the owner has exclusive rights to use it.